Earnest Evans

 is a 1991 platform game by Wolf Team.
 It was self-published in Japan for the Sega Mega-CD and the Sega Genesis in North America by Renovation Products three months later.
 As with Sol-Feace, the Mega-CD release has a Mixed Mode CD soundtrack along with animated cutscenes created by Madhouse.

-It is the second story in a trilogy of games which include El Viento (1991) and Anett Futatabi (1993), but the first in the series' chronology.
+Earnest Evans is the second game (but first chronologically) of a trilogy which also includes El Viento (1991) and Annet Returns (1993).
+All three games were re-released in Japan in December 2025 as part of the Earnest Evans Collection.
+A western localization of the collection was later released in January 2026.